 Structured Google Scan.
 The Structured Google Scan followed Turin et al.’s [52] method which used keywords to identify relevant webpages.
 The search strategy consisted of using the Google search engine and search terms relevant to immigrant-serving organizations.
 Aiming to prevent bias, searches were conducted in private browsing, with the location on to keep the results specific to Calgary.
 The landing Google search page and the next 10 pages were screened.
-Organizations' websites remained the main source of data and inclusion criteria consisted of organizations being relevant to the non-SPO type, located in Calgary and with service(s) aimed at immigrants.
+Organizations' websites remained the main source of data and inclusion criteria consisted of organizations being relevant to the MSO type, located in Calgary and with service(s) aimed at immigrants.
 When completing the search for French-speaking organizations, Google language preferences were changed to Français.
-Data from the Google scan yielded 1,237 non-SPOs in total.
+Data from the Google scan yielded 1,237 MSOs in total.

 Sampling

 In the first phase, we used all the data (n=75), thus capturing the population from the sources as specified above.
-The second, expanded search, using the three tools discussed above, generated a total of 1,237 non-SPOs that were not in the initial list of ‘known’ organizations (see Table 1 for details).
+The second, expanded search, using the three tools discussed above, generated a total of 1,237 MSOs that were not in the initial list of ‘known’ organizations (see Table 1 for details).
 Random sampling was conducted to narrow our set of organizations for scanning.
-For the non-SPO types that generated a list of more than and fewer than 100 organizations, 5% and 10%, respectively, were randomly selected for scanning (see Table 1).
+For the MSO types that generated a list of more than and fewer than 100 organizations, 5% and 10%, respectively, were randomly selected for scanning (see Table 1).
 As an exception, Education (K-12) was sampled per quadrant in Calgary.
 Quadrants with over 100 schools (NW, SW) 5% were randomly sampled, and quadrants with under 100 schools (NE, SE) 10% were randomly sampled.
-94 non-SPOs were included for scanning, out of the total of 1,237 non-SPOs identified through the expanded search.
-The organizations that have services aimed at immigrants and newcomers were categorized into the 10 service domains and added to the non-SPO types lists.
-Out of 94 non-SPOs examined via extended search, only 10 had immigrant services.
+94 MSOs were included for scanning, out of the total of 1,237 MSOs identified through the expanded search.
+The organizations that have services aimed at immigrants and newcomers were categorized into the 10 service domains and added to the MSO types of lists.
+Out of 94 MSOs examined via extended search, only 10 had immigrant services.

 Table 1.
-Online lists for Non-SPOs and details on sampling
+Online lists for MSOs and details on sampling